landimc8/tsp-heuristics-shiny/README.md

 <h1 align="center">Travelling Salesman Problem (TSP) - Heuristics Comparison Project ✈️🧳🧭🗺️</h1>

 This study compares the effectiveness of various heuristics for the Travelling Salesman Problem solution.
 (TSP).
-The greedy heuristic is the primary emphasis, and we introduce new iterations of this algorithm to see if they can enhance its performance.
+The Algorithme glouton is the primary emphasis, and we introduce new iterations of this algorithm to see if they can enhance its performance.

 <br>